lostatc/linotype/docs/examples.rst

         root_item.add_text("\n")
         root_item.add_text("This line comes after the break.")

+        return root_item

 Configure markup in text output
 -------------------------------
-The helper function **ansi_format** can be used to generate ANSI escape sequences to configure the style of markup in the text output.
+The helper function :func:`linotype.ansi_format` can be used to generate ANSI escape sequences to configure the style of markup in the text output.

 .. code-block:: python
     :linenos: